Web Design, SEO, and the Slow Death of Human Language

 The real question I keep asking myself is much more specific:

-Can a website still compete strongly on Google without sounding like every other recycled marketing template online?
+Can a website still compete strongly on Google without sacrificing every trace of personality along the way?

-Because after more than 23 years in professional web design and SEO, I sometimes feel like more and more web design and SEO websites are no longer written by human beings at all, but by a giant marketing machine endlessly recycling the same polished corporate language.
+Because after more than 23 years in professional web design and SEO, I sometimes feel like more and more web design and SEO websites are no longer written by human beings at all, but by a giant marketing machine endlessly stamping out the same polished corporate oatmeal.

 Everywhere you look, the same phrases keep appearing: